 Lares Trek 4 Days Experience to Machu Picchu

-Lares Trek.
+Lares Trek 4 days to Machu Picchu.
 Hike this stunning route to Machu Picchu–Lares Trek with less crowded, which is a great alternative to the Inca Trail famous, and rightfully so.
 The trek goes through the golden Polylepis in the valleys to the snow-dusted peaks, an autumn hike along the North of Pumahuanca Mount in the Western Sierra of Cusco, overwhelms with sheer beauty and the largeness of the landscape with full of llamas and alpacas with locals in colorful usages.
 Set up your tents at a highland deserted place in the andes range.
-In addition, Lares trek offers opportunities for insight into rural Andean life as the trail passes through very remote mountain communities, allowing hikers learn about the Inca’s fascinating culture through these communities.
+In addition, Lares trek 4 days offers opportunities for insight into rural Andean life as the trail passes through very remote mountain communities, allowing hikers learn about the Inca’s fascinating culture through these communities.
 This trek to Machu Picchu is truly amazing.!

 - Visit remote rural communities preserved in rich Incan culture.

 - Travel & Trek with someone who hiked the Inca Trail for over 300 times, Salkantay Trek for over 200 times, Choquequirao Trek for over 150 times, Ausangate Trek for over 100 times, Lares Trek for over 50 times, being at Machu Picchu for over 600 times.

 - Your own private guide, muleteers, horses, delicious camp cuisine prepared by your personal cook.

 - Hike at elevations between 10,000′ and 15,000′ with several passes around 15,700′.

 - Spend the last day at Incomparable Machu Picchu, “Lost City of the Incas” with a private guide.